wxMaxima-developers/Crosscompiled-Windows-installer/README.md

 ```
 mkdir build
 cd build
-cmake .. # maybe with some of the options above
+# the Cmake call maybe with some of the options above,
+# maybe omit "-DCMAKE_BUILD_TYPE=Release" if you want debug symbols.
+cmake -DCMAKE_BUILD_TYPE=Release ..
 make
 make package
 ```